kubernetes/website/content/en/docs/setup/independent/kubelet-integration.md

   are using an external runtime, you need to specify `--container-runtime=remote` and specify the CRI endpoint using the `--container-runtime-path-endpoint=<path>`.

-You can specify these flags by configuring an individual kubelet's configuration in your process manager, such as `systemd`.
+You can specify these flags by configuring an individual kubelet's configuration in your service manager, such as systemd.

 ## Configure kubelets using kubeadm